maidi29/vocabulary-boost/README.md

 ## Available Scripts

-Don't forget to add an API_KEY for deepl to your .env file.
+Don't forget to add an API_KEY for DeepL to your .env file.

 ### `npm run watch`
 Rebuild the app on every change.
 Go to chrome://extensions/ and click "Load unpacked extension".
 Select the build folder that gets updated on every change.